Program Learning Outcomes

 - Embrace Entrepreneurial Thinking.
 To be able to identify and seize opportunities in the marketplace, take controlled risks and have a strong desire to make a difference in any organization – large or small, start-up or established, local or global,

 - Excel as a Leader.
-To build the knowledge, skills and abilities required to perform effectively in leadership roles, to facilitate the execution of strategies and to help others to grow their capabilities,
+To build the knowledge, skills, and abilities required to perform effectively in leadership roles, to facilitate the execution of strategies and to help others grow their capabilities,

-Preparatory courses might be offered in Economics, Statistics, Mathematics and Financial Accounting to students, with no prior knowledge at degree level, usually 2 weeks prior to the normal program starts.
-In the case of preparatory courses, students will be notified upon admission.
+Preparatory courses might be offered in Accounting and Business Mathematics to students, with no prior knowledge of the above at degree level, usually 2 weeks prior to the start of the academic program.
+Students are notified of the preparatory courses upon admission.

-During a bonding weekend early in the program you will participate in an experiential learning program outside of the University.
-The objective is to meet the other participants in the program, and, through a series of recreational bonding activities and games, to experience leadership, team work, planning and organizing.
+Each year an orientation event is conducted before the start of the academic year, where students participate in an experiential learning program outside of the University.
+The objective is to introduce students with each other and through a series of activities and games to cultivate skills such as teamwork, problem-solving, planning and organizing.

 New methods such as business simulations and role-playing bring theory closer to real-world situations.
-A number of business games are used throughout the program, in courses such as Production and Operations Management, Personal Skills Development, and the elective course TOPAZ Business Simulation.
-Throughout the program you will also be encouraged to participate in international business games and competitions.
+A number of business games are used throughout the program, in courses such as Operations Management, Personal Skills Development, and the elective course TOPAZ Business Simulation.
+Throughout the program, you may also be encouraged to participate in international business games and competitions.

 Rich Reading Materials and Case Studies

-Wide-ranging and perspective-opening reading material accompanies every course, including a course outline and electronic learning material and readings, most of which will be available to the students through the program’s Eduportal.
-Students also have access to AUEB’s electronic journal data bases through the central library website using VPN or university IP address.
+Wide-ranging and perspective-opening reading material accompanies every course, including a course outline and electronic learning material and readings, most of which is available to the students through the program’s Moodle.
+Students also have access to AUEB’s electronic journal databases through the central library website using a VPN or university IP address.

 Immersion Project and Integrated Impact Project